MdAhosanHabib/GitLab_CICD_1Test/README.md

 # GitLab CICD with Kubernetes
 ![GitLab_CICD](https://github.com/MdAhosanHabib/GitLab_CICD_1Test/assets/43145662/bdcda7b9-436e-4ab2-86b8-5b3bdb9aba2d)

+#### In this document we will try to deploy a CI CD pipeline with GitLab, here the summery
 ## Installing GitLab:
 Update System: Begin by updating the system packages using the package manager.
 For example, using dnf update -y.